-Rooms in South Hall, the men's dormitory, are \$70 a semester, payable in advance at registration, and board is \$120 a semester, payable every nine weeks in advance.
+Rooms in South Hall, the men's dormitory, are \$70 a semester, payable in advance, and board is \$120 a semester, payable every nine weeks in advance, the first installment of which is due at registration.
 The Hall accommodates 106 men.
-Reservations for rooms in this Hall must be made for the year.
+Reservations for rooms in this Hall must be made for the school year.